Executive

 Nathan was first elected to Langley City Council in a 2016-by-election and elected Mayor in 2022.

 Executive meetings are held once a month except for July, August and December.
-If you would like to attend, please contact us for details on time and location

 This website is intended to offer visitors key information about our Association, main events and policies from the past number of years.